How To Get Rid Of A Stuffy Nose With Essential Oils

 How To Use Clary Sage Oil To Clear Nose

-There are many methods that can be employer to clear stuffy nose.
+There are many methods that can be employed to clear a stuffy nose.
 The easiest way of clearing stuffy nose with the oil of Clary sage is to inhale the aroma of the oil directly from the bottle.
 The oil must be deeply inhaled for a few minutes.

 6. Lavender Oil For Clearing Nose